visgl/deck.gl/docs/upgrade-guide.md

 | ScreenGridLayer  | `unitWidth`    | `cellSizePixels` | |
 | ScreenGridLayer  | `unitHeight`   | `cellSizePixels` | | |

-#### `Layer.dataIterator` prop (Removed)
+#### Removed prop: `Layer.dataIterator`

 This prop has been removed in deck.gl v4.
 Note that it was not functioning as documented in deck.gl v3.

+#### Removed lifecycle method: `Layer.willReceiveProps`

+This lifecycle was deprecated in v3 and is now removed.
+Use `Layer.updateState` instead.

-#### Props with `Scale` suffix
+#### Renamed Props: The `...Scale` suffix

 Props that have their name end of `Scale` is a set of props that multiply some existing value for all objects in the layers.
 These props usually correspond to WebGL shader uniforms that "scaling" all values of specific attributes simultaneously.

-For API consistency reasons these have all been renamed with the suffix `..Scale`
+For API consistency reasons these have all been renamed with the suffix `..Scale`.
+See the property table above.

 #### updateTriggers